 Drip Irrigation for Lawns?

 Sprinkler heads are becoming more efficient and water smarter than ever before.
-Products like Hunter's MP Rotator heads and K-Rain’s Rotary Nozzles save a lot of water when compared to the old style spray heads.
-Studies have shown that when watering lawns, the efficiency of the MP Rotators are on par with drip irrigation.
-There has been a lot of effort put into developing drip irrigation systems for lawns, i.e. sub-surface irrigation; however, the best solution at this time for lawns is to use a watersense sprinkler head coupled with a smart controller to achieve an advantage over drip irrigation when watering grass.
+Products like Hunter's MP Rotator heads and K-Rain Rotary Nozzles save a lot of water when compared to the old-style spray heads.
+Studies have shown that when watering lawns, the efficiency of the MP Rotators is on par with drip irrigation.
+There has been a lot of effort put into developing drip irrigation systems for lawns, i.e. sub-surface irrigation; however, the best solution at this time for lawns is to use a WaterSense sprinkler head coupled with a smart controller to achieve an advantage over drip irrigation when watering grass.

 Where Drip Irrigation Excels

 All the other areas in a landscape (like flower beds) that are watered with pop-up sprinklers are much better serviced with drip irrigation.
 When watering flower beds with sprinklers, a lot of water is wasted in evaporation and on areas that have no plants because the water is indiscriminately distributed overhead.
-The result is wasting water and watering areas with no plants which encourages weed growth.
+The result is wasting water by watering areas with no plants which encourage weed growth.